 After a swim at the beach, stop in at Chez Boulon for fresh oysters and local white wine.
 Cap Ferret is known as the oyster capital of France, so they are a must try!
 In the evening, have a picnic by the beach and watch the surfers surf into sunset.

 The best way to get to Cap Ferret is by flying or taking the train to Bordeaux and then renting a car for the hour drive west.
+You should definitely visit Cap Ferret, one of the most beautiful hidden gems in France off-the-beaten path.

 One of the most beautiful places in France is undoubtedly the Cirque de Gavarnie and makes a perfect stop on your hidden gems in France off-the-beaten path itinerary.
+If you’re a mountain person, you should definitely visit this beautiful mountain destination in France.

 This breathtaking location is high up in the French Pyrenees mountains.
 It’s an ampitheatre, with mountains surrounding a natural bowl on three sides.
 Inside the bowl is a valley, which includes the highest waterfall on mainland France.
 There’s also a gently flowing river and the most incredible views- especially if you visit on a sunny day.